borislavml/Google-Maps-Geocoding-dotnet-API/README.md

 # Google-Maps-Geocoding-dotnet-API
-** .NET wrapper for interaction with Google Maps Geocoding Web Services Use Google Geocoding and Reversegeocoding services with the ability to retrieve and query data in JSON, XML or POCO(.NET objects) format
+** .NET wrapper for interaction with Google Maps Geocoding Web Services.
+Use Google Geocoding and ReverseGeocoding services with the ability to retrieve and query data in JSON, XML or POCO(.NET objects) format

 ## Installation
 Source is written and compiled on .NET 4.5 but can be build and used against 4.5.1, 4.5.2 and 4.6